When Helping Is Not Good Business

 Educating people leads to them knowing, trusting and liking you.

-First of all, let’s realize that you’re doing this because you care about people.
-So how does this impact your business?
+First of all, you do this because you care about people.
+So how does this impact your firm?

 Freely sharing information can attract more clients.
 Or, it could limit your income.
 This truly depends on the situation.

 As I mentioned, I freely give away a lot of information.
 But I don’t offer “pick my brain” sessions.
 I choose how and when I give stuff away.